neurolib-dev/neurolib/README.md

 alnModel.run()
 ```
-Note that the above specified `simulateBOLD=True`, which simulates a BOLD model in parallel to the rate model.
+This created a network model in which each brain area is an `aln` node.
+Note that we specified `simulateBOLD=True`, which simulates the BOLD model in parallel to the firing rate model.
 The resulting firing rates and BOLD functional connectivity looks like this:
 <p align="center">
   <img src="resources/gw_simulated.png">
 </p>

-The fit of the simulation to the empirical data can now be computed per subject or for the whole group on average:
+The quality of the fit of this simulation to the functional empirical data can now be computed per subject or for the whole group on average:

 ```python
 scores = []